What Is Asbestos?

 After the deadly truth about asbestos gained national attention, these and many other manufacturers faced thousands of lawsuits from those who got sick from their products.

-Some manufacturers declared bankruptcy and established asbestos trust funds to pay victims, while others are still dealing with asbestos lawsuits today.
+Some manufacturers declared bankruptcy and established asbestos trust funds to pay victims, while others are still dealing with lawsuits today.

 Unfortunately, yes.
 While the use of asbestos has been regulated in the United States, the deadly mineral has not been completely banned.
 As a result, manufacturers still make and sell asbestos-containing products today.

-Preventing Asbestos Exposure
+Preventing Exposure to Asbestos Fibers

-While the use of asbestos has decreased, there are still many places where it can be found today.
+The only way to prevent exposure is to avoid asbestos-containing products.
+Sadly, while the use of asbestos has decreased, there are still many places where it can be found today.

-For example, older structures, including school buildings, may contain asbestos insulation, shingles, and tiling.
-These products are generally not dangerous unless they are damaged or disturbed, as this can release asbestos fibers into the air.
+For example, older structures like schools and offices may contain asbestos insulation materials, shingles, and tiling.
+These products are generally not dangerous unless they are damaged or disturbed.
+Older cars, mechanical equipment, and construction products may also contain asbestos.

 The U.S. Consumer Product and Safety Commission (CPSC) recommends looking for labels to see if a product contains asbestos.
 Unless the product is labeled, it is impossible to tell if it has asbestos.